ds300/clojang/readme.md

 ## Clojang

 Clojang is an attempt to write a Clojure interpreter in Go.
-The word 'Clojang' is pronounced k-low-yang and is a bad portmanteau of 'Clojure' and 'golang' (the much-better 'gojure' is already taken, but the project seems inactive).
+The word 'Clojang' is pronounced k-low-yang and is a bad portmanteau of 'Clojure' and 'golang' (the much-better 'gojure' is already taken).

 There are a few benefits in doing this, beyond my personal entertainment: